Login

 The Games

 Back in the Spectrum's heyday my contributions were never going to set the world on fire although I had some success with titles published on Crash, Sinclair User and Your Sinclair covertapes.
 This exposure did mean that the games were played more than most commercial releases.
-My greatest contribution to the scene probably came in a productive 15-year period post 2000, creating many original game designs and assisting others with my book How to Write Spectrum Games and Arcade Game Designer software.
-To date I am responsible for 53 ZX Spectrum titles and 10 ZX81 games, a total of 63 original Sinclair titles and counting...
+My greatest contribution to the scene probably came in a productive period post 2000, creating many original game designs and assisting others with my book How to Write Spectrum Games and Arcade Game Designer software.
+To date I am responsible for 54 ZX Spectrum titles and 14 ZX81 games, a total of 68 original Sinclair titles and counting.
+My game designer tools have been responsible for several hundreds of games that have been converted to many other formats.
+I have long since stopped keeping track of these but they are always a pleasure to encounter.

 Softography